Barbie: Mariposa and Her Butterfly Fairy Friends: Plot

 As Willa is trying to find Prince Carlos at the palace, she spots Queen Marabella's attendant, Henna, poisoning her with a tonic and saying she wishes to take over Flutterfield.
 Willa manages to steal the key to Prince Carlos' cage from his guard and tells the Prince about Henna.

-Mariposa, Rayna, and Rayla meet a flying rabbit named Zinzie, who loves fluttercorn.
+Mariposa, Rayna and Rayla meet a flying rabbit named Zinzie, who loves fluttercorn.
 Zinzie leads them to a mermaid statue at the center of the Bewilderness.
 Mariposa realises it's a clue and they need to find the mermaid on the statue.

 Willa and Prince Carlos follow Henna to a cave full of Skeezites, where they find her promising them fairies to eat that night.
 Henna controls the Skeezites by pouring a potion onto thistleburst.

-Mariposa, Rayna, Rayla, and Zinzie eat a magical reed that allows them to breathe underwater.
+Mariposa, Rayna, Rayla and Zinzie eat a magical reed that allows them to breathe underwater.
 They meet the mermaids Anemone and Coral, who will give them information in exchange for a 'conchal shell'.
 The mini-merfolk who use the shell as a pillow wake up due to the interference and the crying awakens a sea beast.
 After escaping the sea beast, the mermaids tell them how to find the Cave of Reflections.

 The entrance to the Cave of Reflections is guarded by Skeezites.
 The fairies outwit the Skeezites and make it to the cave.
 There, they meet the cave fairy who makes the fairies choose, one-by-one, who should stay behind.
 Along the way, the reflections gain their own personality and taunt them.
 Once only Rayna and Mariposa are left, Rayna tells Mariposa she should be the one who continues, despite protests from her reflection.
 They reach the top of the cave, which opens up to the night sky, and the cave fairy tells Mariposa that one star holds the antidote.
 Her reflection tries to mislead her again, but Mariposa chooses a tiny star that the Archer constellation points toward, saying that it doesn't have to fit in with the other stars to be important.
-Mariposa is rewarded with the antidote (in the form of a lily flower) and new, sparkly, deep pink wings.
+Mariposa is rewarded with the antidote (in the form of a lily flower) and new, bigger, sparkly, deep pink wings.

 Back in Flutterfield, Prince Carlos and Willa reveal Henna's evil plan, and they begin to battle the Skeezites with thistleburst.
 Mariposa and the sisters arrive and Mariposa is shocked to discover Henna is behind the poisoning.
 Henna tries to stop Mariposa from reaching the Queen with the antidote, but Mariposa manages to get the lily flower to the Queen and heal her just as her lights are fading out.
 Henna flies away with the Skeezites.